VarunK715/azuredataproject/README.md

 In this project, I migrated data from an on-premises SQL Server to Azure using various Azure services.
 Below is a detailed breakdown of the process.
 ![Alt_text](https://github.com/VarunK715/azuredataproject/blob/main/screenshot/mini-project.png)

+DataSource : Utilized Microsoft AdventureWorks sample data for the project to simulate real-world data scenarios and validate data migration processes.

 **1. Azure Data Factory (ADF)**

 Setup: